ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.22 updates all examples and tests that reference functionality from the `image` crate to use calls compatible with both `image` 0.25.x and 0.24.x, thanks to an excellent contribution from <https://github.com/DorianRudolph>, and removes an unneeded internal dependency on the `iter_tools` crate, thanks to an excellent contribution from <https://github.com/aruediger>.

 Release 0.8.21 adds the `PdfFormFieldText::set_value()` function for setting the values of text form fields, thanks to an excellent contribution from <https://github.com/liammcdermott>.
 A new `examples/fill_form_field.rs` example demonstrates the new functionality.